rohanp08/starter_kit/README.md

 # Angular Ethereum Starter-Kit

-This is a starter-kit for deploying smart contracts on Ethereum and build DAPPs using Angular
+A starter-kit for deploying smart contracts on Ethereum and build DAPPs using Angular